-In February 2011, the Company entered into a contract with BARDA for the advanced development of brincidofovir as a medical countermeasure in the event of a smallpox release.
-Under the contract, BARDA will reimburse the Company, plus pay a fixed fee, for the research and development of brincidofovir as a broad-spectrum therapeutic antiviral for the treatment of smallpox infections.
+In February 2011, the Company entered into a contract with BARDA for the advanced development of BCV as a medical countermeasure in the event of a smallpox release.
+Under the contract, BARDA will reimburse the Company, plus pay a fixed fee, for the research and development of BCV as a broad-spectrum therapeutic antiviral for the treatment of smallpox infections.
 The contract consists of an initial performance period, referred to as the base performance segment, plus up to four extension periods, referred to as option segments, each of which may be exercised at BARDA's sole discretion.
 The Company must complete the agreed upon milestones and deliverables in each discrete work segment before the next option segment is eligible to be exercised.
 Under the contract as currently in effect, the Company may receive up to \$75.8 million in expense reimbursement and \$5.3 million in fees.

 The Company is currently performing under the second and third option segments of the contract during which the Company may receive up to a total of \$23.9 million and \$14.1 million in expense reimbursement and fees, respectively.
-The second and third option segments are scheduled to end on August 1, 2019.
+The second and third option segments are scheduled to end on May 31, 2020.
 Of the \$75.8 million in expense reimbursement and \$5.3 million in fees that the Company may receive, approximately \$74.3 million in expense reimbursement and fees has been funded.
-As of March 31, 2019, of the total funding the Company had invoiced an aggregate of \$64.9 million with respect to the base performance segment and the first three option segments.
-For the three months ended March 31, 2019 and 2018, the Company recognized revenue under this contract of \$2.4 million and \$0.8 million, respectively.
+As of March 31, 2020, of the total funding the Company had invoiced an aggregate of \$71.3 million with respect to the base performance segment and the first three option segments.
+For the three months ended March 31, 2020 and 2019, the Company recognized revenue under this contract of \$1.2 million and \$2.4 million, respectively.